igorwaw/web-advent/content/pages/index.md

 ## Getting help

 Is it OK to look at someone elses code?
 In my opinion, AoC is about two things: learning and having fun.
 If you're stuck, you get none.
-Looking at someone's code and implementing similar solution at least allows you to learn, and then you're free to go on to other tasks
+Looking at someone's code and implementing similar solution at least allows you to learn, and then you're free to go on to other tasks.

 Personally, I always tried to solve the tasks by myself first and in most cases, I managed.
 Even then I later googled for other solutions to see possible improvements.
 Every year, there are some really hard puzzles that you can't solve without